Auckland Rescue Helicopter Trust: History

 In January 1973 the Hiller 12E was replaced by a jet engine powered Hiller FH1100.
 Apart from weekends this helicopter was also used during the summer school holidays and had one of the helicopter squad members working as a paid helicopter lifeguard for this period.
-Money raised from surf reports provided by the duty helicopter lifeguards was used to purchase and redecorate a batch opposite the toilet block on the middle beach at Piha.
+Money raised from surf reports provided by the duty helicopter lifeguards was used to purchase and redecorate a bach opposite the toilet block on the middle beach at Piha.
 This became the summer base for the rescue helicopter crew with a landing pad to the north of the Piha Middle Beach toilet block.

-In 1977 Keith McKenzie replaced Sam as the pilot.
-On 8 January 1977 the then prime minister Robert Muldoon, who was at Piha for the re-opening of the Piha Surf Life Saving club house after the Project 40 rebuild, joined the helicopter lifeguards to jump into the surf and be lifted out of the water and be transported back to the beach slung under the helicopter using the rescue strop connected into the cargo hook.
+In 1977 Keith McKenzie replaced Sam Anderson as the pilot.
+On 8 January 1977 the then Prime Minister Robert Muldoon, who was at Piha for the re-opening of the Piha Surf Life Saving club house after the Project 40 rebuild, joined the helicopter lifeguards to jump into the surf and be lifted out of the water and be transported back to the beach slung under the helicopter using the rescue strop connected into the cargo hook.

-On 7 July 2020 Auckland Rescue Helicopter Trust Acting CEO Michelle Boag resigned from her position after admitting to leaking confidential patient details of COVID-19 patients to National Party MP Hamish Walker.